-The curriculum as described here is for students transferring into NJIT in the spring 2003 or after that date.
-Students entering before that date may have a different program and should consult the department to learn which curriculum applies.
+CURRICULA: The curricula described here are for students transferring into NJIT in the Fall 2003 semester.
+Students entering at a different date may have a different program and should consult the department to learn which curriculum applies.

-Computer Technology Option
+Computer Technology (CT)